timescale/pgai/docs/vectorizer-api-reference.md

 - [Create vectorizers](#create-vectorizers): automate the process of creating embeddings for table data.
 - [Chunking configuration](#chunking-configuration): define the way text data is split into smaller, manageable pieces before being processed for embeddings.
-- [Embedding configuration](#embedding-configuration): create a standardized configuration object that can be used by other pgai functions.
+- [Embedding configuration](#embedding-configuration): specify the LLM provider, model, and parameters to be used when generating the embeddings
 - [Formatting configuration](#formatting-configuration): configure the way data from the source table is formatted before it is sent for embedding.
 - [Indexing configuration](#indexing-configuration): specify the way generated embeddings should be indexed for